KingDando8430/HA-Brawl-Stats-Tracker-lab/README.md

 [MIT](LICENSE) © KingDando8430

-> This project is not affiliated with, endorsed, sponsored, or specifically approved by Supercell.
+> This project is unofficial and is not affiliated with, endorsed, sponsored, or specifically approved by Supercell.
 For more information see [Supercell's Fan Content Policy](https://supercell.com/en/fan-content-policy/).